NICE CG173 - Neuropathic pain - pharmacological management (November 2013)

 - May be helpful on sensitive skin

-- Only indicated for the treatment of post-herpetic neuralgia
+- Only recommended for the treatment of post-herpetic neuralgia

-- Apply one plaster once daily for up to 12 hours followed by a 12 hour plaster-free period.
-The plaster may be cut to size if necessary.
+- Apply to the painful area once daily for up to 12 hours, followed by a 12-hour plaster-free period; plasters may be cut to size if necessary.
 Up to 3 plasters may be used to cover large areas.
 Review after 2-4 weeks, discontinue if ineffective

-- Lidocaine plasters can result in gradual desensitisation of the nerves and hence result in improvement in symptoms.
-The plaster may be discontinued if this should occur.
+- Lidocaine plasters can result in gradual desensitisation of the nerves, leading to improvement in symptoms; the plaster may be discontinued if this should occur.
 Prescribers should therefore consider a trial withdrawal of therapy to reassess ongoing need at appropriate intervals e.g. at 3-6 months, and then 6 monthly

 The management of trigeminal neuralgia is distinct from other forms of neuropathic pain.